Information Security Policy

 - Causing a breach of copyright terms by downloading or sharing copyrighted material such as DVDs of Hollywood films;

 - Usage of Catalyst equipment and systems for personal gain, for example mining bitcoins;

-If you are uncertain whether something is acceptable, obtain written permission from your team lead or manager.
+If uncertain whether something is acceptable, obtain written permission from a team lead or manager.

-Shut down your workstation at the end of the day, unless requested by a system administrator to leave it running.
+All workstations MUST be shut down at the end of the day, unless requested by a system administrator to leave it running.
 Most staff have laptops, which can be taken home if needed.
-You are responsible for the safety and security of any Catalyst equipment which you remove from Catalyst offices.
-If you need to access a workstation from home, you can discuss keeping the machine locked, but running, at work with your manager.
+Staff are responsible for the safety and security of any Catalyst equipment which is removed from Catalyst offices.
+If there is a need to access a workstation from home, the machine may be authorised by a manager to be kept locked, but running, at work.

-Switch off all monitors before you leave the office.
-The last person to leave should switch off the lights.
+All monitors MUST be switched off at the end of the day.
+The last person to leave an office SHOULD switch off the lights.

 Catalyst IT Australia uses some external infrastructure, especially cloud services and data centres, to host and manage client systems.
 This includes Amazon Web Services (AWS) infrastructure.
 The setup and configuration of such infrastructure MUST be undertaken in such a way as to maximise security of the information contained therein.
 System-specific requirements and documentation must be followed.
 Standard operating procedures for infrastructure should be updated regularly.

 All infrastructure is managed by the system administrators.
-If you have any questions about infrastructure, speak to a system administrator.
+All questions about infrastructure, should be directed to a system administrator.